 Following are the most visited Algerian and MENA-focused ecommerce websites:

 Search Engine Marketing in Algeria

-Statsmonkey’s 2014 usage statistics for search engine sites in Algeria indicate that while Google does hold the large majority of the search engine market share, other sites do earn a significant amount of traffic.
-Ask Jeeves and Yahoo have a significant user base in Algeria, and might be worth the targeting effort to get a different audience and less competitive market once you have tested digital marketing on Google in Algeria.
+Statcounter’ 2021 usage statistics for search engine sites in Algeria indicate that while Google does hold the large majority of the search engine market share with 97.45% of the market shares, other sites do earn a significant amount of traffic.
+Bing and Yahoo have a less than 3% of the user base in Algeria, and might be worth the targeting effort to get a different audience and less competitive market once you have tested digital marketing on Google in Algeria.